-After 13 years and 106 NCAA All-Americans on the women's side, as well as six years and 32 All-America honorees with the men's squad, Beth Alford-Sullivan enters her 14th year at the helm of the Nittany Lion women's program and her seventh campaign as the Director and Head Coach of Track and Field/Cross Country, overseeing both the men's and women's programs.
+After 14 years and 108 NCAA All-Americans on the women's side, as well as six years and 40 All-America honorees with the men's squad, Beth Alford-Sullivan enters her 15th year at the helm of the Nittany Lion women's program and her eighth campaign as the Director and Head Coach of Track and Field/Cross Country, overseeing both the men's and women's programs.

-John Gondak: John Gondak begins his seventh year in Happy Valley as an assistant with the Nittany Lion cross country and distance squads.
-Gondak's resume while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 10 USTFCCCA First Team All-Americans, 12 Big Ten Champions, 17 Penn State records, three Big Ten Freshman of the Year honorees, three Penn Relays victories, and two sub-4:00 milers.
+John Gondak: : John Gondak begins his eighth year in Happy Valley and is currently the Associate Head Coach for the Nittany Lion cross country and distance squads.
+Gondak's resume while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 18 USTFCCCA First Team All-Americans, 18 Big Ten Champions, 17 Penn State records, three Big Ten Freshman of the Year honorees, five Penn Relays victories, and three sub-4:00 milers.

-Patrick Ebel: Patrick Ebel - formerly of Division III powerhouse, the University of Wisconsin-Oshkosh - was hired to lead the Nittany Lion throws contingent in August of 2012.
+Patrick Ebel: Patrick Ebel -Currently is in his second year at Penn State as the throws coach for the Nittany Lions.
+Ebel, in his first year, saw the men's 35lbs. weight throw school record reset and had 3 NCAA All-Americans.
+Formerly of Division III powerhouse, the University of Wisconsin-Oshkosh.
 Ebel enjoyed an outstanding coaching stint at UW-Oshkosh, coaching nearly 150 NCAA Division III All-Americans in the throws, as well as 34 NCAA Champions.
-Since arriving at UW-Oshkosh in 2001, Ebel has maintained one of the most prolific throws contingents in the NCAA, as his event area has been ranked number one in Division III since his arrival.
+Since arriving at UW-Oshkosh in 2001, Ebel has maintained one of the most prolific throws contingents in the NCAA.
 Statistically speaking, 24 of his Titan throwers are also ranked on the all-time NCAA Top 10 lists.
-All told, Ebel's athletes have set UW-Oshkosh records on 43 occasions.

 Additional staff members include outstanding high school, collegiate and club coaches.
 Varsity athletes will serve as instructors and counselors.